willkurt/lacan-racket/lacan.md

 "the signifier that most thoroughly annihilates every signifcation--namely, money"

+For a bit more exposition on Lacan take a look at my talk on ["The Limits of Probability"](https://www.youtube.com/watch?v=S_dqEgtpgBg).

 To demonstrate just how powerful pure symobls can be Lacan give an example of a very simple symbol language which nonetheless has some very interesting properities.
 Given that Racket is a programming language focused specifically on symbol manipulation I thought it would be a really fun exercise to implement this specific example fo Lacan's reasoning in Racket!

 ### Freud, the death drive and the repetition compulsion